shabayekdes/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 9. Is really the same
 10. And with a list, is it equal
 11. And with a list, is it the same
+12. And with a list, is it really equal